About

 She/Her

-Sara has been Director of Grantmaking and Advocacy at Grassroots International since 2010.
-She works to build and maintain long-term relationships with partner organizations and social movements led by peasants, Indigenous Peoples, Afrodescendant communities, women and youth in the Global South.
-Sara also coordinates Grassroots’ social action work, collaborating with other allies in the US and internationally.
+Sara works to build and maintain long-term relationships with organizations and social movements led by peasants, Indigenous Peoples, Afrodescendant communities, women and youth in the Global South.
+Sara also collaborates with other allies in the US and internationally.
 Born in Addis Ababa, Ethiopia, Sara has spent the majority of her life in the United States and brings years of experience connecting local community organizing (such as with Direct Action for Rights & Equality in Providence, RI) with broader movement building efforts.
-She is part of Movement Family Farm, a Black collective growing food and connecting with the earth together on an organic farm in New Hampshire.
-Sara is a mama and lives with her family in Roxbury (a neighborhood of Boston) on unceded Wampanoag and Massachusett territory.
+She is part of a Black collective growing food and connecting with the earth together on an organic farm in New Hampshire.
+Sara is a mama and lives with her family in Boston on unceded Wampanoag and Massachusett territory.

 She/They